hashworks-code/littlebrahma.v2/_caseStudy/caseStudy2017.md

 cImgg10: "sleeping-ganapa"

-cBanner1: "The year of inception :"
+cBanner1: "The year of inception:"

 cBanner2: "2017"